futoin/specs/final/ftn6_iface_executor_concept.md

 1. map result() - return reference to response parameter map
 1. map info() - return reference to info parameter map, keys (defined as const with INFO_ prefix):
     * Note: info() is not merged to AsyncSteps only for minor security reasons
-1. stream rawInput() - return raw input stream or null, if FutoIn request comes in that stream
+1. stream rawInput() - return raw input stream or throws error
-1. stream rawOutput() - return raw output stream (no result variables are expected)
+1. stream rawOutput() - return raw output stream (no result variables are expected) or throws error
-1. Excutor executor() - get reference to Executor
+1. Executor executor() - get reference to Executor
+1. ChannelContext channel() - get reference to ChannelContext
+1. void cancelAfter( timeout_ms ) - set to abort request after specified timeout_ms from the
+    moment of call.
+It must override any previous cancelAfter() call.
+    *Note: it is different from as.setTimeout() as inner step timeout does not override outer step timeout.*
+    * *timeout_ms* - timeout in miliseconds to cancel after.
+0 - disable timeout
 1. Language-specic get accessor for info properties